 Identify how you, study visa consultants or your employees will keep track of the objective of achieving 120 successful applications in 2018.
-Since the SMART goal has a specific target, that too in numbers, it will come down to the choice of correct immigration agent software you as study visa consultants will provide to your employees, so that they know which visa applications are successful and which are not.
+Since the SMART goal has a specific target, that too in numbers, it will come down to the choice of correct software you as study visa consultants will provide to your employees, so that they know which visa applications are successful and which are not.
 It will help you maintain agency relationship with clients.

 Setting goals and having measurable tools is excellent, but it is also equally necessary to achieve it.
 Study visa consultants should never set goals that are unachievable or unattainable.
 Before you place a target, ask yourself these questions: